What is a Fully Developed Claim (FDC)?

 What is the Benefits Delivery at Discharge (BDD) program?

 The BDD program is a type of FDC for service members who are between 180 and 90 days from their date of separation.
-It allows them to file their claim while still on active duty, which can result in receiving benefits as soon as the day after they leave the military.
+It allows them to submit their clinical documentation while still on active duty, which is intended to facilitate receiving benefits as soon as possible after they leave the military.

 What happens if the VA needs more evidence for my FDC?